labex-labs/open-source-labs/python/python-mastery/lab-ex6-4-create-code-with-exec/en/step1.md

 In this more complex example:

-1. We defined a `Stock` class with a `_fields` attribute
+1. We first defined a `Stock` class with a `_fields` attribute.
+This attribute is a tuple that contains the names of the class's attributes.
-2. We created a string containing Python code for an `__init__` method
+2. Then, we created a string that represents Python code for an `__init__` method.
+This method is used to initialize the object's attributes.
-3. We executed this code using `exec()` and stored the resulting function in a dictionary
+3. Next, we used the `exec()` function to execute the code string.
+We also passed an empty dictionary `locs` to `exec()`.
+The resulting function from the execution is stored in this dictionary.
-4. We assigned this function as the `__init__` method of our class
+4. After that, we assigned the function stored in the dictionary as the `__init__` method of our `Stock` class.
-5. We created an instance of `Stock` and verified that the method works correctly
+5. Finally, we created an instance of the `Stock` class and verified that the `__init__` method works correctly by accessing the object's attributes.

-This demonstrates how `exec()` can be used to dynamically create methods based on data available at runtime.
+This example demonstrates how the `exec()` function can be used to dynamically create methods based on data that is available at runtime.